waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Healing Advisor Agent (Defined):** Created to combat reckless low-HP play by providing data-driven healing recommendations.
 Untested.
 - **Pathfinder Agent (Refined T16374):** Added mandatory path validation and connectivity checks to its system prompt to prevent it from generating invalid paths (e.g., up ledges).
 - **Move Tutor Advisor Agent (Refined T16473):** Initially provided incorrect advice based on standard game knowledge.
 Its prompt has been updated to prioritize in-game `ABLE`/`NOT ABLE` data to prevent future failures.
 The agent's initial failure led to the discovery of unique move compatibilities in this ROM hack.

+## VIII.
+Agent Testing & Deployment Protocols (NEW)
+- **Proactive Testing Mandate:** After defining or significantly refining an agent, I MUST devise a simple, non-critical test case to validate its functionality before relying on it for progression-critical tasks.
+- **New Route Protocol:** Upon entering a new route with trainers, I will use the `trainer_hunter_agent` to get a complete list of targets to enable strategic planning.
+- **Healing Protocol:** I will use the `healing_advisor_agent` when entering new, dangerous areas (like routes with multiple trainers) to get a baseline risk assessment.